 Upload a few photos that show where or how your product is used.
-For example, if you sell items for the home, take pictures of those products within the context of a home.
+If you sell items for home, take pictures of those products within the context of a home.
 If you sell fashion accessories, ask your friends to model!
 Customers will be able to better understand the size and characteristics of your products after seeing them within a familiar context.

-By showcasing your products in the ways they can be used, you can shape your unique identity through photographs.
+By showcasing your items in the ways they can be used, you can shape your unique identity through product photography.

 Take the time to find the right natural light, use a uniform background, take a few pictures of the same product from different angles and in different environments, and be creative!
 Your goal is to sell — and you can do so beautifully.